 It isn't snowing or freezing outside but it feels Wintry enough that I started a fire in the fireplace tonight.
-It's a little chillier and more gray than I'd expect on a May day and the mood in the air feels like darker, colder months do.
-Although every season has its characteristic climate, the energy of each season and it's accompanying element (Water for Winter according to Chinese Five Element Theory) can be felt in waves at any time.
-It might not be the predominant feeling of the whole season but it still exists to some extent day to day.
-We may want to withdraw and be introspective on a Spring day to conserve energy and reconnect with ourselves the way we do through the months of deep Winter.
+It's a little more chilly and gray than I expected for a May day and the mood in the air feels more like November.
+Every season has its characteristic climate and accompanying elemental quality (Winter is aligned with Water according to Chinese Five Element Theory) which can be felt in smaller patches at any time throughout the year.
+Even when it isn't the predominant feeling of the season, the energetic qualities of Water (and the other four elements) exist in our day to day lives.
+For example, we may want to withdraw and be introspective on a Spring day to conserve energy and reconnect with ourselves, the way we do through the months of deep Winter.
 Today feels like one of those days.

-I'm finding this Wintry watery medicine quite helpful to pace myself during the quickening of Spring, keep myself afloat in the stream of political news, and stay connected to my true self amidst the shifting cultural paradigms.
-The fast growth of Spring inspires new projects and avid planning which can launch my thoughts way ahead into the future unknown, ushering in impatience and the need to have it all figured out.
-Water medicine reminds me to drop into the unknown and trust things to emerge rather than push them forcefully.
-Similarly, I find myself wanting to know the outcome of political situations or even how the universe will unfold as the divine feminine rises.
-Again, the wisdom of the Winter serves me so well in these moments and I'm grateful for a Wintry day in May to remember how we can relate to the unknown, the void, day to day, month to month, in an empowering and sustainable way.
+I'm finding this Wintry Water medicine quite helpful with finding a gentle rhythm amidst the quickening pace of Spring.
+The call to go within and slow down is giving me more buoyancy in the stream of political news and making it easier to stay connected to myself in the rapidly shifting cultural paradigm.
+The fast growth of Spring is inspiring project development and avid planning which can launch my thoughts way ahead into the future unknown, ushering in impatience and a strong desire to figure everything out.
+In addition to having the foresight to predict personal matters, I wish I knew the outcome of political situations and how the universe will unfold as the divine feminine rises.
+The qualities of Water element, on this not-so-May-ish day, are reminding me to drop into the unknown, to allow life to emerge rather than push it forcefully.
+In these moments of uncertainty and impatience, I'm grateful for a little bit of Winter energy to remember how we can relate to the unknown, the void, day to day, month to month, in an empowering and sustainable way.

 Here's what's coming up for me.
-Sometimes it feels like we are living in a deep pit of the unknown with walls growing ever higher around us.
+Sometimes it feels like we are living in a deep pit of the unknown, with walls growing ever higher around us.
 When we feel this way, we might try scraping the sides of the pit as if it's a quarry, looking for answers or scrambling to build a ladder to get out.
-Whether we are at a loss for answers in our personal life, are confounded by the national and global ethos, or experience a painful intersection of internal and external questioning, we may fall into the void of the unknown and unless we've learned how to fall and have developed a relationship with the unknown, it can not only be terrifying but we can get stuck in fear.
+Whether we are at a loss for answers in our personal life, are confounded by the national and global ethos, or experience a painful intersection of internal and external questioning, we may fall into the void of the unknown.
+Unless we have learned how to fall and have developed a relationship with the unknown, it can be terrifying in the moment and we can get stuck in the feeling of fear.
 Even with skills to fall and a functional relationship with the void, fear arises and we get stuck sometimes.
 The goal here is not to eradicate the fear.
-The intention we can have here is to be with the fear in a way that leaves room for movement and allows ourselves to be human to feel whatever it is we're feeling.
+Instead, we can be with the fear in a way that leaves a little room for it to move and allows us to feel whatever it is we're feeling, to be human.

 We can dig in and possibly mine some gold nuggets of information or a few buildings blocks of support in an attempt to cleverly climb out of the unknown.
 Or we can practice being at ease with falling, let the fear come, “wrap it in compassion, and fan it with courage”, as the wise Buddhist teacher Pema Chodron suggests, and accept the unknown as an inherent part of living as a human being.

 While information and a few answers provide bits of relief and are useful for future decisions, they aren't always what we need most in the moment of despair.
-Rather than looking for ways out each time this happens, let's find ways to be present.
+Rather than looking for ways out each time this happens (most likely engaging the mind and abandoning the body), let's find ways to be present (to feel and be safe in feeling).
 This builds resilience, sustainability and even gratitude and appreciation for the great mystery.
 There will always be unknowns of different degrees.
-There is no escaping the unknown but we may learn to be more at ease with it if we slow down and stay present with it.
+There is no escaping the unknown but we may learn to see the fullness of it rather than the absence of the know and thereby become more at ease.

-When I slow down, it becomes a soft, wondrous pool of potential instead of an omnivorous threatening chasm.
-It feels more womblike and less blackholish.
+When I slow down and bring my attention in close to my experience, the unknown becomes a soft, wondrous pool of potential instead of an omnivorous threatening chasm.
+It feels more womblike and less black hole-ish.
 Once we slow down and rest in the unknown with acceptance, we gain the confidence to move forward sustainably and courageously.